Karunamon/AsrielBot/README.md

 as many lines as you please, then do **?toggle_random** on that item.
 From then on, the bot will retrieve a random item whenever an item is **??**'d.

+Items that are in random mode are denoted by an (r) when the line is displayed.

+## Public Lines

+Perhaps you want a profile to be editable by anyone.
+To do this, run **?toggle_public** on that item.
+Then, anyone can edit (but not delete) that item.

+Items that are publicly editable are denoted by a (p) when the line is displayed.

 ### Web Editing

 Furthermore, a web editing system exists.
 A user can type **?edit (name)** on something they own, and they will receive a randomly-generated URL to edit the profile in a graphical environment.

 ## Dice roller

 AsrielBot's dice roller allows you to roll arbitrary combinations of dice with